Relating graph auto-encoders to linear models: The inductive bias of adding features

-\end{definition} We derived this measure from the Grassman distance of the two subspaces spanned by $\tilde{A}X$ and $X$; it measures the angles between matching eigenvectors.
-If this distance is low, the alignment between $A$ and $X$ is high.
-Note that normalizing the features will not change their span, thus not influence the solution space. {\bf The generalization error of linear encoders is task dependent.} Learning and generalizing can only work if the learning architecture encodes the correct bias for the given task.
-We now consider two tasks to demonstrate the negative and positive impact of the bias we introduce when using features.
+{\bf The generalization error of linear encoders is task dependent.} Learning and generalization can only work if the learning architecture encodes the correct bias for the given task.
+We now consider two tasks to demonstrate the negative and positive impact of the bias that we introduce when using features.
 In recent work, the most common task is {\bf link prediction}.
-For this task, we consider a graph given by its adjacency matrix $A \in \{0, 1\}^{n \times n}$ and the feature matrix $X \in \mathbb{R}^{n \times g}$.
+For this task we consider a graph given by its adjacency matrix $A \in \{0, 1\}^{n \times n}$ and a feature matrix $X \in \mathbb{R}^{n \times g}$.
 We construct a train graph $\bar{A}$ by deleting a set of edges from the graph, which we later, during test time, would like to recover.
-We train to minimize the loss $l(\bar{A}, X)$ while the test loss is then given by $l(A, X)$.
-Link prediction is a somewhat strange task when talking about generalization.
+We train to minimize the loss $l(\bar{A}, X)$, while the test loss is given by $l(A, X)$.
+In our opinion, link prediction is a somewhat strange task when talking about generalization.
 We assume that the input graph is incomplete or perturbed.
 During training, we optimize the GAE for an adjacency matrix that we do not wish to recover during test time (because we also want to discover the omitted edges).
-However, this cannot be encoded in the loss of the auto-encoder (compare Eq.~\eqref{eq:loss}).
+However, this cannot be encoded in the loss of the auto-encoder (compare Eq.~(\ref{eq:loss})).
 For the encoding to discover the desired embedding, the necessary bias to prevent the model from optimally fitting the training data must be somewhere else in the model.
-We claim that the features introduce this necessary bias.
+We claim that the features introduce this necessary bias, and we evaluate the link prediction task because it is so prominent in the literature.
 We consider a second task, {\bf node prediction}.
-For this task, we consider a graph given by its adjacency matrix $A \in \{0, 1\}^{n \times n}$ and the feature matrix $X \in \mathbb{R}^{n \times g}$.
+For this task, the is graph given by its adjacency matrix $A \in \{0, 1\}^{n \times n}$ and the feature matrix $X \in \mathbb{R}^{n \times g}$.
 We construct a train graph $\bar{A}, \bar{X}$ by deleting a set of nodes from the graph $A$ and the corresponding features from the feature matrix $X$.
 We train to optimize $l(\bar{A}, \bar{X})$.
-We then test on the larger graph $l(A, X)$ with the goal of predicting the omitted nodes.
-The goal is to learn a mapping from the input graph to the latent space that generalizes to new, unseen data.
+We then compute the test loss on the larger graph $A, X$: $l(A, X)$ with the goal of predicting the omitted nodes.
+The goal is to learn a mapping from the input graph to the latent space that generalizes to new, unseen vertices.